University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Apply Now

-Details of projects for entry in 2023 will be available shortly here
+Details of projects for entry in January 2024 are available here

 Please read this section carefully before following in the Step by Step instructions for submitting an application.